pydio/pydio-doc-howto/misc_webdav_cells.md

-This how-to will show you how to configure and use different webdav clients, be advised that each client has different it's unique behaviour.
+This how-to will show you how to configure and use different webdav clients, be advised that each client has a different behaviour unique to itself.

 ## MacOS Finder